-EDF / RESEARCH & DEVELOPMENT THE WORLD'S MOST ADVANCED ENERGY GROUP R&D DIVISION
+THE WORLD'S MOST ADVANCED ENERGY GROUP R&D DIVISION

-R&D'S AIMS Thanks to the expertise of its researchers. its testing facilities and its digital capabilities, EDF's R&D divisionis in a position to prepare for the future and open up possibilities in the world of energy.
-EDF's R&D division services the requirements of all business lines and activities in the energy sector.
-It directs its research in line with the Cap 2030 project, serving the EDF Group's raison d'être.
+Thanks to the expertise of its researchers, its testing facilities and its digital capabilities, EDF R&D division is in a position to prepare for the future and open up possibilities in the world of energy.

+EDF R&D division services the requirements of all business lines and activities in the energy sector.

+The research conducted is aligned with the EDF Group's strategy to serve its raison d'être.